10 Best Provinces in Canada for PR 2025 for Students and Working Professionals

 Popular PNP Streams | Skilled Worker Stream International Graduate Stream International Entrepreneur Stream |

-Pros and Cons of Newfoundland & Labrador province
+Pros and Cons of Newfoundland and Labrador Province

 Newfoundland is often considered one of the best provinces in Canada for international students.
 It offers a high quality of life, relatively low tuition fees, and a welcoming community.
 However, there are also some drawbacks to living in Newfoundland.